mlarrubia/Codwars-Javascript/README.md

   let first = [...a];

   b.forEach((num1) => {
-    for (let i = first.length - 1; i >= 0; i--) {
+    // Start from back front so when I splice it does not affect indexing when everything shifts for (let i = first.length - 1; i >= 0; i--) {
       if (num1 == first[i]) {
         first.splice(i, 1);